karmaniverous/smoz/.stan/system/stan.todo.md

 - Project prompt update:
   - Added a get‑dotenv docs‑first policy instructing the assistant to consult https://docs.karmanivero.us/get-dotenv before implementing new CLI‑related
     functionality, and to prefer host/plugins over custom code when possible.

+- Make host the only path:
+  - Simplified src/cli/index.ts to always delegate to the get-dotenv host via runWithHost.
+  - Removed the SMOZ_HOST toggle and all legacy direct-command mappings (register/openapi/add/init/dev).
+The host SMOZ plugin is authoritative.
+  - On host errors, the CLI exits non-zero instead of falling back.
+CI and local flows now rely solely on the plugin-first host and attached commands.